|

 You can order any fish your heart desires as your main, but you have to try their fish soup – it’s delicious!
 They also offer a wine list to pair with your seafood of choice.

-There are so many more museums in Brussels that we didn’t have a chance to visit them all.
+There are so many more museums in Brussels that I didn’t have a chance to visit them all.
 One of the main ones is the Sewer museum, apparently, they bring you underground to explore.

 Hidden Brussels Day Trips To Go On

-If you want to explore more of Belgium, there are quite a few cities that are worth a day trip to.
+If you want to explore more of Belgium, there are quite a few cities that are worth a day trip.
 Dinant and Namur are perfect if you want to see the Wallonia, French-speaking region.
+Or stay in the Flanders region, make a day trip to Ghent, Leuven, and you can even go to the coast in one day!

 Find A Place To Stay in Brussels